 - 1.1.
-It is essential that everybody working in a school or college understands their safeguarding responsibilities.
-Everyone who comes into contact with children and families has a role to play ensuring children and young people are safe from abuse, neglect exploitation and harm.
-Our school is committed to safeguarding children and aims to create a culture of vigilance.
-All staff should make sure that any decisions made are in the best interests of the child. - 1.2.
+Safeguarding children is everyone's responsibility.
+Everyone who comes into contact with children and families has a role to play ensuring children and young people are safe from abuse, exploitation and harm.
+Our school is committed to safeguarding children and aims to create a culture of vigilance. - 1.2.
 Our pupils' welfare is our paramount concern.
-The governing body will ensure that our school will safeguard and promote the welfare of pupils and work together with agencies to ensure that our school has adequate arrangements to identify, assess and support those children who are suffering or where significant harm is suggested. (https://www.wirralsafeguarding.co.uk/procedures/1-2-recognition-significant-harm/) - 1.3.
+The governing body will ensure that our school will safeguard and promote the welfare of pupils and work together with agencies to ensure that our school has adequate arrangements to identify, assess and support those children who are suffering or likely to suffer harm. - 1.3.
 Our school is a community and all those directly connected, staff members, governors, parents, families and pupils, have an essential role to play in making it safe and secure for all. - 1.4.
 This procedure document provides the basis for good practice within the school for Safeguarding work.
-It should be read in conjunction with the Wirral Safeguarding Partnership safeguarding Policies and Procedures (https://www.wirralsafeguarding.co.uk/procedures/), plus the safeguarding appendix document.
+It should be read in conjunction with the Wirral Safeguarding Partnership safeguarding Policies and Procedures, plus the safeguarding appendix document.
 These are in keeping with relevant national procedures and reflect what the partnership considers to be safe and professional practice in this context.